ArrijithKM/MiniProject_LTTS/MiniProject_C/README.md

 * Selected Place
 * Corona Affected Database

-## Defining Our System
+## Defining the Project
 This project focuses on the following things;
 * Getting Customer details for logging In.
-* Tourism Ticket booking.
+* Tourist Place Ticket booking.
-* Checking whether teh selected place is CORONA affected or not.
+* Checking whether the selected place is CORONA affected or not.

 ### Project Process
 The name of Tourist place and Rate for each place is listed.